resonatehq-examples/example-website-summarization-agent-py/README.md

 This application uses [uv](https://docs.astral.sh/uv/) as the environment and package manager.

+**Prerequisites:**

+- Make sure you have [Ollama](https://ollama.com/) installed and running llama3.1
+- Make sure you have a Google Chrome browser running.

+**Running the application:**

 When running this application locally, you will use 4 separate terminals, each representing its own process, representing a distributed application separated by a network.

-Make sure you have [Ollama](https://ollama.com/) installed and running llama3.1

 Run a local Resonate Server: